MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Takt Time in Manufacturing

-Matching your production levels to customer demand reduces waste by preventing the buildup of excess inventory while safeguarding against unplanned increases in production to meet demand.
+Matching production levels to customer demand reduces waste by preventing excess inventory while safeguarding against falling behind schedule.
 This creates a steadier, more efficient manufacturing process.

 Why Calculate Takt Time?